stoffee/terraform-hcp-vault-eks/README.md

     <a target="_blank" href="https://github.com/stoffee/terraform-hcp-vault-eks/releases">
     https://github.com/stoffee/terraform-hcp-vault-eks/releases</a>

+20. Identify release tag (such as "v0.0.6").
+21. Click "Code" on the menu bar, then the green "Code" to obtain the SSH clone name:
+22. In a Terminal, navigate to a folder where you will be cloning the repo
-20. Set the repo to the GitHub branch named by a release tag identified in the step above (such as "v0.0.6"):
+23. Clone the repo and checkout the release/version in the previous step:
     ```bash
+    git clone git@github.com:stoffee/terraform-hcp-vault-eks.git
+    cd terraform-hcp-vault-eks
     git checkout v0.0.6
     ```
+    Alternately, you can Fork on the GUI, then clone using your own instead of the "stoffee" account.

+    Notice that the repo is structured according to the HashiCorp recommended structure of folders and files at<br />https://developer.hashicorp.com/terraform/language/modules/develop/structure

-21. Navigate into one of the <a target="_blank" href=https://github.com/stoffee/terraform-hcp-vault-eks/tree/primary/examples>example</a> folder of deployments:
+24. Navigate into one of the <a target="_blank" href=https://github.com/stoffee/terraform-hcp-vault-eks/tree/primary/examples>example</a> folder of deployments:
     ```bash
     cd examples
     cd full-deploy